sethvm/kimiquotes/README.md

 ```
 GET /quote/any
 ```
-Return quote at a specified index, where `:index` is the index value
+Return quote at a specified index
 ```
 GET /quote/index/:index
 ```